 The monitor output connectors are provided on the rear panel.
 When used, the monitor outputs should be terminated with 50 Ohm loads.
-Single polarity instruments will have two monitor outputs.
-Dual-polarity (-PN) units will have four monitor outputs.
+Single polarity instruments will have one monitor outputs.
+Dual-polarity (-PN) units will have two monitor outputs.

-The monitor output voltage( $V_M$ ) is related to the load current ( $I_L$ ) by:
+For both outputs, the monitor output voltage(V_M) is related to the load current (I_L) by:

-$V{M} \approx I{L} \times 0.1$ Volt/Amp, approximately
+$V{M} \approx I{L} \times 0.055$ Volt/Amp, approximately